 Schools may require parents to screen children every day for signs of COVID-19, or staff might screen them upon arrival.
 Check online to see if any drop-off and pick-up procedures are changing at Bryan ISD and College Station ISD schools to reduce the risk of COVID-19 spreading.
 After gathering this info, create morning and afternoon routines to help adjust to these changes.

 Looking for more advice about how to have a healthy school year?
-Schedule a virtual visit with your CHI St. Joseph and Texas A&M Health Network pediatrician for more information about avoiding COVID-19 and other illnesses.
+Schedule a virtual visit with your St. Joseph and Texas A&M Health Network pediatrician for more information about avoiding COVID-19 and other illnesses.